 - Document every encounter you have with the fool.

 - You must realize you cannot help the evil person.
 You are at risk every time you are with the evil person.

 - Don’t communicate with them except through an attorney

 We all can have an aspect of each (Wise, Fool or Evil) in our own life.
 However, we need to primarily be in the Wise Person camp.
 What’s more, we need to build a team of wise people around us.

 What Do You Think?

 Have you had encounters with Wise, Foolish or Evil people?
 How did it go?
-Send me an email to: [email protected] I would love to hear your thoughts in 100 words or less.
-Also, if you liked this post please remember to like, share and comment on it.
+Send me an email at [email protected] I would love to hear your thoughts in 100 words or less.
+Also, if you liked this post please remember to like, share, and comment on it.
 Thanks!